 The list is long and choose only a few, impossible.
-To begin with, we leave you these 6 great voices of Argentine folklore .
+To begin, we leave you these 6 great voices of Argentine folklore .

-On July 9, 1935, one of the voices that have moved Argentines most over the years was born in Tucumán : Mercedes Sosa.
-The voice of the Negra was not just a prodigy and a pride of folklore: it was a song of struggle, of dignity, of strength.
-His songs gave a word to the native peoples, gave women a space, dignified workers and appreciated the simplicity of a child.
+On July 9, 1935, one of the voices that have touched Argentines throughout the years was born in Tucumán : Mercedes Sosa .
+The voice of La Negra was not only a prodigy and a pride of folklore: it was a song of struggle, dignity, strength.
+His songs gave word to the native peoples, gave women a space, dignified the workers and appreciated the simplicity of a child.
 His voice generated a collective cry for justice and freedom, which is still heard today.
 His music will always continue to play in the hearts of all Argentines.
-It is, without a doubt, one of the great voices of Argentine folklore.
+It is undoubtedly one of the great voices of Argentine folklore.

-Omar Moreno Palacios was born in Chascomús, Buenos Aires, on September 5, 1938.
-There, between stoves and by inheritance, he learned to sing and tell stories, some cheerful, others not so much, showing the poet’s ability to reflect landscapes and emotions.
+Omar Moreno Palacios was born in Chascomús , Buenos Aires, on September 5, 1938.
+There, between stove and by inheritance, he learned to sing and tell stories, some cheerful, others not so much, showing the poet's ability to reflect landscapes and emotions.
 He began his professional career in November 1956.
-He shared stage with artists such as Grupo Vocal Argentino, Raúl Barboza, Amelita Baltar and Los Chalchaleros.
-In the 90s it was presented in Paris, France, with great public recognition.
-Today, at his 80’s, he continues to delight us with a folklore that represents his beloved province of Buenos Aires like no other.
+He shared the stage with artists such as Grupo Vocal Argentino, Raúl Barboza, Amelita Baltar and los Chalchaleros .
+In the 90s he performed in Paris, France , with great public recognition.
+Today, at his 80's, he continues to delight us with a folklore that represents his beloved province of Buenos Aires like no other.